SimonTreillou/TaylorDiag.jl/README.md

 # We then plot the Taylor diagram, here without special names added
 taylordiagram(S,C)

-# Here with special names added
+# Here with special names added (plot not shown)
 names = ["Data1", "Data2", "Data3"]
 taylordiagram(S,C,names)

+# Here with automatic computation of the standard deviations and correlation coefficients (plot not shown)
+taylordiagram([obs,mod,mod2])

+# Here with automatic computation of the standard deviations and correlation coefficients, and special names (plot not shown)
+taylordiagram([obs,mod,mod2],names)
 ```

 ![plot](./tutorial-taylor-diagram.png)